 You can’t judge how well made an appliance is by how much it costs.
 I’ve seen one of the cheapest brands on the market (now gone bust) selling poor quality models bristling with design and features, which cost almost as much as a renowned quality manufacturer’s entry models.
 Brands listed as one of the least reliable washing machines by Which? have models costing over £600, and some as high as £1000!
 Yet Miele washers, the best money can buy start at around £650, so you can get a massive difference in build quality for the same money.

-Don't make the mistake of assuming a washing machine costing a lot of money must be high build quality – Is a more expensive washing machine a better washing machine?
+Don't make the mistake of assuming a washing machine costing a lot of money must be high build quality because some are just expensive because of the perceived extra value of “features” such as faster spin speeds, bigger drums and extra options as described here – Is a more expensive washing machine a better washing machine?

 High Quality Brands

 There are a lot of very expensive washing machines on sale, but only a few are specifically built to higher standards and therefore what I would call a quality brand.
-Miele and ISE10 are the main two in the UK.
-With these brands you will get a solid, reliable washing machine built to a much higher standard than normal washing machines.
+Miele is the main high quality brand in the UK.
+With Miele you will get a solid, reliable washing machine built to a much higher standard than normal washing machines.
 You should expect it to last a long time.
-Miele for example claim their washing machines are tested for the equivalent of 20 years use, and the ISE10 comes with a 10 year guarantee, and also claims to be built to last 20 years.
+Miele for example claim their washing machines are tested for the equivalent of 20 years (average) use and many models have a 10 year guarantee.
 During this time it shouldn't break down regularly.
 It should be much quieter and more stable during spin.

 At the end of the day, if you can afford it, the quality washing machines are far superior in every way, they are quieter, more sophisticated, a pleasure to use, and often more technically advanced and more reliable as well as cheaper to run.